maevecrossan/la-luna/AGILE.md

 The following is an explanation of the epic labels attached to each user story.

 ### Epic 1: Basics
-The Epic 1 label was given to an user stories that were related to the surface-level (HTML & CSS) aspects of the project.
+The Epic 1 label was given to any user stories that were related to the surface-level (HTML & CSS) aspects of the project.
 **User Stories**
 * Displaying images.
     * See images on the homepage.
 * Display social media links.
-    * Access sns links from the footer of each page.
+    * Access social media links from the footer of each page.
 * Displaying contact info.
     * Access contact info from the footer of each page.
     * Access the contact page from the nav bar.